 13-907.
 Setting aside judgment of convicted person on discharge; application; release from disabilities; firearm possession; exceptions

-A. Except as provided in subsection E of this section, every person convicted of a criminal offense, on fulfillment of the conditions of probation or sentence and discharge by the court, may apply to the judge, justice of the peace or magistrate who pronounced sentence or imposed probation or such judge, justice of the peace or magistrate's successor in office to have the judgment of guilt set aside.
-The convicted person shall be informed of this right at the time of discharge.
+A. Except as provided in subsection K of this section, every person convicted of a criminal offense, on fulfillment of the conditions of probation or sentence and discharge by the court, may apply to the court to have the judgment of guilt set aside.
+The convicted person shall be informed of this right at the time of sentencing.

-C. If the judge, justice of the peace or magistrate grants the application, the judge, justice of the peace or magistrate shall set aside the judgment of guilt, dismiss the accusations or information and order that the person be released from all penalties and disabilities resulting from the conviction except those imposed by:
+D. If the application is granted, the court shall set aside the judgment of guilt, dismiss the complaint, information or indictment and order that the person be released from all penalties and disabilities resulting from the conviction except those imposed by:

 2. The game and fish commission pursuant to section 17-314 or 17-340.

-E. This section does not apply to a person who was convicted of a criminal offense:
+K. This section does not apply to a person who was convicted of any of the following:

-2. For which the person is required or ordered by the court to register pursuant to section 13-3821.
+2. An offense for which the person is required or ordered by the court to register pursuant to section 13-3821.

-3. For which there has been a finding of sexual motivation pursuant to section 13-118.
+3. An offense for which there has been a finding of sexual motivation pursuant to section 13-118.

-4. In which the victim is a minor under fifteen years of age.
+4. An offense in which the victim is a minor under fifteen years of age.

-5. In violation of section 28-3473, any local ordinance relating to stopping, standing or operation of a vehicle or title 28, chapter 3, except a violation of section 28-693 or any local ordinance relating to the same subject matter as section 28-693.
+5. An offense in violation of section 28-3473, any local ordinance relating to stopping, standing or operation of a vehicle or title 28, chapter 3, except a violation of section 28-693 or any local ordinance relating to the same subject matter as section 28-693.